-- 1) Provide mediation between the grieving department head and the City Manager (see definition of mediation in informal resolution above); or - 2) Consider the appeal and make recommendations back to the City Manager concerning the appeal.
+- Provide mediation between the grieving department head and the City Manager (see definition of mediation in informal resolution above); or - 2) Consider the appeal and make recommendations back to the City Manager concerning the appeal.
 Such parties might consist of human resource professionals, attorneys, mediators, or other parties appropriate to the situation.

 The City Manager's decision shall be the final decision.
-The City Manager shall notify the City Council of any Department Head dismissal and/or impending legal action.
+The City Manager shall notify the City Council of any impending legal action.